 There is Sand Creek Massacre research coming that will open some eyes

 The misinformation and out-and-out fabrications of reality in the Sand Creek story is mind-boggling.
-These ongoing fabrications range from Laura Roper becoming Black Kettle’s sexual object to Isabelle Eubank being five when the Cheyennes gave her to Wynkoop on September 12, 1864 (a date that is improperly documented easily sixty percent of the time).
+These ongoing fabrications range from Laura Roper becoming Black Kettle’s sexual object to Isabelle Eubanks being five when the Cheyennes gave her to Wynkoop on September 12, 1864 (a date that is erroneously documented easily sixty percent of the time).

 A wonderful research surprise in Downtown LA

 A young wife was captured one day after the Cheyenne raid that captured Isabelle, her mother, younger brother, a relative, and Laura Roper.
 This young woman, like those taken with Isabelle, also plays a key if small role in the story.
 I had seen most if not all of the published documentation about her.
 Her name was Nancy Morton.
-She along with many other whites were, during an horrendous string of a few days mostly along the Platte River Route survived seeing their families and loved ones murdered and hacked to pieces before their eyes.
+During an horrendous string of a few days mostly along the Platte River Route she, along with many other whites, survived while seeing her family murdered and hacked to pieces.
 Traveling settlers, ranchers, station employees were attacked, many murdered, while a small number of whites were taken prisoner.
 There is an old cliché, “Save the last bullet for yourself,” as death or captivity by Indians was not something anyone wanted to experience. … Nancy and a boy named Daniel Marble survived the attack on their wagon train.